gregbehm/UC-Merced-Pretrained-CNN/README.md

 # Transfer Learning for Small Dataset Image Classification
-*An image classification project on a the UC Merced Land Use dataset, using a pretrained CNN.*
+*An image classification project on the UC Merced Land Use dataset, using a pretrained CNN.*

 In recent years, a class of artificial neural networks known as Convolutional Neural Networks (CNNs) has proven highly effective for a variety of applications, such as image and voice recognition.
 Training these deep networks, however, comes at a cost: they require large quantities of training data, and they can be slow to train even with fast processors and ample storage.
 It may be necessary to train a CNN with hundreds of thousands or millions of samples to achieve effective performance.